Helldivers 2: Marksman Rifles

 The magnification options are greater than its predecessor at 50/100/200 meters, and the bullet has slightly faster initial velocity.
 One of the buffs it received cleaned up its scope so you can actually see what you’re shooting at.
 These features allow it to shoot enemies at pretty extreme ranges.
 The amount of total damage this weapon carries in its reserves is frankly pitiful.
 This means that going for weakpoints is imperative, and that missed shots are harshly penalized.
 That being said, those who can aim well will find this weapon to be a competent one.
 Because of the increased damage, small enemies will die to it in one shot.
 And because of the increased penetration, it won’t take many bullets to bring down medium-sized enemies either, provided you can hit weakpoints.

-This set of features makes the gun competent at both factions, but honestly it’s best to stick to an anti-automaton role with it.
-Again, a precision single target weapon with low ammo reserves might not be an ideal choice when going up against a horde faction.
+This set of features makes the gun competent at dealing with most mid-tier units, but honestly it’s best to stick to an anti-automaton role with it.
+Again, a precision single target weapon with low ammo reserves might not be an ideal choice when going up against hordes of enemies.
 Against the Automatons it provides better value over its predecessor since it has better armor penetration.
 Although it has medium armor penetration, it deals too little damage when dealing with large body parts, and its reserves are too small for it to be able to reasonably engage the vents on tanks and turrets.
 It can dig into scout strider leg joints to take them out from the front, a feature that makes life a lot easier on high difficulty automaton missions.
 The end result is a weapon that is strong enough to justify taking the time to connect bullets to weakpoints of mid-tier enemies, and ultimately a great improvement over the base version of the gun.
-Against the Illuminates, it gives you the option to headshot overseers, but will do a poor job dealing with the voteless.
+Against the Illuminates, it gives you the option to 2-tap Overseers, but will do a poor job dealing with the voteless.

 Verdict: An anti-automaton weapon of reasonable effectiveness, provided you can reliably hit weakpoints.
 It won’t perform any miracles, but if you need a long range gun for bot missions, it is an option even on higher difficulties.
 In this role, it often finds itself in competition with the far superior Anti-materiel rifle support weapon, though, which in turn devalues it further in the eyes of some.